sobanomar/substats-app/README.md

 ## 📦 How It Works

-1. Record your matches at tournaments.
+1. Record your matches at competitions.
 2. Upload them to **YouTube** as “Unlisted.”
 3. Submit the links through our secure contact form.
 4. Receive a comprehensive performance analysis report.